Skip to main content

 #

-If you want to create and publish your own component, we recommend that you watch the talk DevCon23 - Developing, Publishing, and Maintaining Components for ESP-IDF.
+If you want to create and publish your own component (for example for your specific sensor), we recommend that you watch the talk DevCon23 - Developing, Publishing, and Maintaining Components for ESP-IDF.

 #